Baptism

 cross.

-1. Alternatively, make a baptism mobile; directions below.
+1. Alternatively, make a baptism mobile; directions and sample cutouts below.

 1. Close with prayer.
 Ask parents to send pictures next week of the children’s own baptism.